Young Fabians

-The Young Fabians is the under age 31 section of the Fabian Society, a socialist society in the United Kingdom that is affiliated to the Labour Party.
+The Young Fabians is the under age 31 section of the Fabian Society, a socialist society in the United Kingdom that is affiliated with the Labour Party (UK).
 The Young Fabians operate as a membership-driven think tank that organises policy debates, research projects, publications, conferences, and international delegations.
 The organisation holds no collective position on policy.

 History

 The Fabian Society was founded by a group of young idealists in the late 19th century.
 For example, H. G. Wells was 27 when he joined the committee as was George Bernard Shaw.
 However, by the middle of the 20th century, the average age of active members was relatively elderly.
-In order to encourage more young people to join the society, a Young Fabian Group was proposed.
+To encourage more young people to join the society, a Young Fabian Group was proposed.

 The Young Fabian Group for members of the Fabian society 30 years of age or younger was officially convened in May 1960 at a meeting organised by Fabian Society assistant General Secretary, Richard Leonard.

 From small beginnings, the Young Fabians produced a steady stream of pamphlets through the 1960s and 1970s, and produced some 50 by 1980.

 The Young Fabians became less prominent during the 1980s while the Labour Party re-organised its youth wing, partly based on a template set out in a Young Fabian pamphlet.
 However, in the early 1990s, the group underwent a revival and played an important role in the discussion of the next stage of modernisation within the Labour Party.
 In 1994, members of the Young Fabians were part of the campaign to elect Tony Blair leader of the party and then the campaign to change Clause IV, although the group itself took no formal position on these issues.

-In recent years several controversial pamphlets have been produced including "Students as Citizens" which advocated granting more choice to university students and "The Case for Socialism" which set out the socialist themes and actions of the Government of Tony Blair.
-In 2014 pamphlet number 63 "One Nation" was launched, which examined Ed Miliband's vision for Britain.
+In recent years, several controversial pamphlets have been produced including "Students as Citizens" which advocated granting more choice to university students and "The Case for Socialism" which set out the socialist themes and actions of the Government of Tony Blair.
+In 2014, pamphlet number 63 "One Nation" was launched, which examined Ed Miliband's vision for Britain.
 The most recent pamphlet, number 65 "Closing the Gap", explores how the Labour Party can remould the NHS to ensure it is fit to face the new challenges of an ageing population.